 Connecticut History Podcasts

 Grating the Nutmeg is the premiere podcast about Connecticut History.
-Download and listen to great stories about our state’s past whenever you want and wherever you are!
 A collaboration between the Office of the Connecticut State Historian and Connecticut Explored magazine, our producers roam the state to find the best and most unusual stories, events, people and places linked to our past.
-Then, we make you an ear-witness to their story.
-Like the infamous Connecticut nutmegs of yore, there is more to Connecticut History than meets the eye!

 Listen to featured episodes below, subscribe on your favorite podcast app, or just say “Alexa,(or “Google”),play the Grating the Nutmeg podcast.”
-You can also listen to and download the entire Grating the Nutmeg library online at http://gratingthenutmeg.libsyn.com.
+You can also listen to and download the entire Grating the Nutmeg library at http://gratingthenutmeg.libsyn.com.